marimo-team/marimo/docs/guides/installation_uv.md

 ### Updating the Global Version

-To update the global version of Marimo, run:
+To update the global version of marimo, run:

 ```bash
 uv tool install marimo --upgrade